renatoGarcia/icecream-cpp/README.md

 }
 ```

-In this code nothing will be printed when `v0` is created, just when iterating over it.
-At
+In this code nothing will be immediately printed when `v0` is created, just when iterating
-each iteration in the `for` loop one line will be printed, until we have the output:
+over it.
+At each `for` loop iteration one line will be printed, until we have the output:

     ic| range_view_61:53[0]: (0, 'a')
     ic| range_view_61:53[1]: (1, 'b')
     ic| range_view_61:53[2]: (2, 'c')

 > [!NOTE]
-> The Icecream-cpp will search the current scope trying to detect any "#included" range-v3
+> The Icecream-cpp will enable its support to Range-v3 types either if the "icecream.hpp"
-> header.
-If any is dectected, the support to range-v3 will be automatically enabled.
-> While convenient, that requires that the Icecream-cpp header be included at a line below
-> some range-v3 header.
-To make sure that the support to range-v3 is enabled regardless of
+> header is included some lines after any Range-v3 header, or if the `ICECREAM_RANGE_V3`
-> that header detection, you can define a macro `ICECREAM_RANGE_V3` before including the
+> macro was declared before the "icecream.hpp" header inclusion.
+This is discussed in
-> `icecream.hpp` header
+> details at the ["third-party libraries"](#third-party-libraries) section.

-The `IC_V` function has two optional parameters, `IC_V(name, projection)`.
+The `IC_V` function has the signature `IC_V(name, projection)`, and the `IC_FV` function
+`IC_FV(fmt, name, projection)`.
+In both them, the `name` and `projection` parameters as
+optional.

+#### fmt

+The same syntax as described at [range types format string](#range-format-string).

 #### name